osamaemumba/purview-poc/README.md

 The following steps are required for a successful deployment of the QuickStart.

-* Create an Applicatin Registration in Azure Active Directory.
+* Create an Application Registration in Azure Active Directory.
 Which helps in establishing a trust relationship between application and the Microsoft identity platform.
 Copy the client id and client secret from App registration as shown below:-

 <p align="center">
   <img src="./images/purview-01.gif">
 </p>

-* To give application access to the subscription, in Azure Subscription console, add a role assignment of role `Purview Data Curator` and `Purview Data Source Administrator` to the Service Principal App registration creater earlier as shown below:-
+* To give application access to the subscription, in Azure Subscription console, add a role assignment of role `Purview Data Curator` and `Purview Data Source Administrator` to the Service Principal App registration created earlier as shown below:-

 <p align="center">
   <img src="./images/purview-02.gif">